cameron-simpson/css/lib/python/cs/app/README-mailfiler.rst

 Multiple conditions may be supplied; all must match.

-Notably, the core address syntax also accepts: "@example.com" to match any address from the "example.com" domain, "UPPERCASE_NAME" to match any address in the group "lowercase_name" in the maildb (see maildb_).
+Notably, the core address syntax also accepts: "@example.com" to match any address from the "example.com" domain, "UPPERCASE_NAME" to match any address in the group "lowercase_name" in the maildb (see cs.app.maildb_).
 These can be combined, such as "(@work.example.com|COLLEAGUES|joe-the-consultant@example.com)".

 My Setup
 --------